knesli/PortfolioProjects/README.md

 #### Project Overview
 This project aims to create a comprehensive Power BI dashboard for analyzing pizza sales data over a year, leveraging SQL for data retrieval and transformation.
 The objective is to provide stakeholders with actionable insights into sales performance, product trends, and business dynamics.
 #### Data Sources
-Pizza Sales Data: The dataset used for this analysis is the "pizza_sales.csv" file, containing detailed information about the pizza sales.
+Pizza Sales Data: The dataset used for this analysis is the [pizza_sales.csv](https://github.com/knesli/PortfolioProjects/blob/main/pizza_sales.csv) file, containing detailed information about the pizza sales.
 #### Tools
 - SQL Server
 - Power BI